 Choose your cheeses, meats, bread, nuts, crackers, and dips, and go wild on the summer veggies and fruits.
 Don’t forget about berries, cantaloupes, and melons.
 Also, always have some wine, beer, or frizzante around.

 What special touches remind us of winter?
 Or maybe of the holidays?
 Maybe some cranberries, scattered about.
 Or some thyme sprigs or cinnamon sticks.
 Some candy, gingerbread or Italian Christmas cookies.
 If you’re creative, you can place your cheeses and meats in the shape of a Christmas tree.

 An appetizer charcuterie board is a good idea for date night.
 Let’s keep it simple so that you can have more time for yourselves.
 How about a prosciutto and fig salad board?

 You need some green leaves (baby spinach mixed with some arugula and balsamic vinegar work great), slices of prosciutto draped above the salad, some crumbled blue cheese or Parmigiano, plenty of fresh figs, and maybe a drizzle of honey.
 Some nuts or pistachio sprinkled on top and light wine, and the night is yours.

 Tiny little candy hearts, chocolates, maybe some V-cards or gummy bears, some champagne.
 Placing everything into a heart shape on a fancy tray could be a game-changer.

 8. Charcuterie Board for Your Party

 There’s nothing like a fiesta vibe!
 Plenty of crudité, types of guac, crackers, tortillas, breads, toasted, Italian cheeses, and meats, and all the dips and spreads you can imagine.
-Greek yogurt and cooling cheese dips are the greatest.
+Homemade Greek yogurt and cooling cheese dips are the greatest.
 Roasted peppers and citrus slices will provide some extra flavor and tanginess.